avolitty/avolitty-reader/README.md

 The variable `c` is a `signed long int` defined as the byte offset position to start file reading from.

-The default value should be `0L` to start at the beginning of the file unless a specific offset is required for partial file reading.
+The default value is `0L` to start at the beginning of the file unless a specific offset is required for partial file reading.

 `L` is the defined suffix for `signed long int` literals.